 References: Jeff S. Volek & Stephen D. Phinney.
 The Art and Science of Low Carbohydrate Living.
 2011.

 HOW TO PROCEED ON A LOW CARB HIGH FAT DIET:

-For now, if you think that increasing the healthy fats that you eat on a daily basis is a good idea, then start slowly… especially if you’re used to avoiding fat.
+For now, if you think that increasing the healthy fats and decreasing appropriate carbohydrates seems like a good idea, then let’s start SLOWLY.
 Your body needs time to adjust as with most changes.